 The first step is to decide what sort of feedback you want from citizens and what the audience for the consultation is.
 Not every issue is of equal interest to every citizen participating, so it is important to understand who the citizens are that are most likely to be interested in contributing to your consultation.

 Step 2: Choose a hosting server & create your engagement community

 Setup a Your Priorities project on https://yrpri.org/ in Europe, https://ypus.org/ in America and https://betraisland.is/ in Iceland.
 If your organization is not located in America or Europe then choose a server cluster that is closest to you.

 You can setup your project on one of our domains but you can also contact us for setting up Your Priorities on your own custom domain.

-In this video I will show you how to setup a new community on Your Priorities and how to create groups with different settings.
+In this video I will show you how to setup a new community on Your Priorities and how to create groups with different settings in about 6 minutes.